Why Quicksilver Resources' Shares Dropped

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of oil and gas explorer Quicksilver Resources (NYS: KWK) fell 12% today after reporting earnings.
+What: Shares of natural gas producer Quicksilver Resources (NYS: KWK) fell as much as 13% today after releasing first-quarter earnings.